saitejainampudi/saitejainampudi/README.md

 Hi 👋 My name is Sai Teja Inampudi <br><br>
-I am a Developer, Designer, Creator,  Prompt Engineer and Start-up Innovator!! <br><br>
+I am a Designer, Developer, Creator!! <br><br>

-I am an accomplished individual with a proven track record in various roles.
-From being an Intern and Technical Team Member at Govada Creations to my current position as Joint Secretary and Chief Technology Officer at Krishna's Mart.
-My journey has encompassed innovative contributions, strategic leadership, and a passion for excellence.
-As a Student Member of the Student Tribe, I actively fostered learning and personal growth.
-I am eager to connect with like-minded professionals to explore new opportunities and make a meaningful impact together.  <br><br>
+I am a versatile professional with a strong foundation in technology, leadership, and creative problem-solving, now channeling my skills and passion into UI/UX design.
+My journey has included impactful roles such as Joint Secretary at Govada Creations, where I introduced over 50 young individuals to theater and managed large-scale cultural events, and Technical Lead - Startup at Krishna's Mart, where I implemented strategic tech solutions. <br><br>
 - 🌍  I'm based in Earth
 - 🚀  I'm currently working on [Aara Learn-Start-Up](http://aaralearn.com)
 - 🧠  I'm learning MERN Stack